geowithus/csmouse/README.md

-Please check demo version of pure JavaScript veggies on this [link](https://geowith.us/csmouse-js/). or our fruity jQuery plugin version on this [link](https://geowith.us/csmouse-jquery/).
+Please check demo version of pure JavaScript veggies on this [link](https://geowith.us/csmouse-js/).
+Or our fruity jQuery plugin version on this [link](https://geowith.us/csmouse-jquery/).

 ## Quick start